 There are a few other ways to reduce the weight of your RV to improve your gas mileage.
 One way is to eliminate unnecessary items, such as excess clothes or furniture.
 Another way to reduce weight is to replace heavy items with lighter alternatives such as this inflatable lounger.

-You can also install solar panels on your RV, which will help reduce the weight of your vehicle while also providing some extra power.
+You can install solar panels on your RV, which will help reduce the weight of your vehicle while also providing some extra power.

 Save Money in Other Ways